Beach Soccer Intercontinental Cup

 The Beach Soccer Intercontinental Cup is an international beach soccer tournament which is held in Dubai, the United Arab Emirates every November as the finale of the competitive international beach soccer season.
-The invitation-only tournament has been held annually since the inaugural edition in 2011.
+The invitation-only tournament was held annually from the inaugural edition in 2011 until 2022, and has been postponed since 2023.

-The Intercontinental Cup is second only to the FIFA Beach Soccer World Cup as the largest and most prestigious event on the international beach soccer circuit, featuring an exclusive assembly of the world's very best national teams from each continent.
-Since the World Cup is a biannual competition, this event is now the most important annual international beach soccer tournament.
+The Intercontinental Cup has been described by the beach soccer magazine BAREFOOT as the second largest and most prestigious event on the international beach soccer circuit after only the FIFA Beach Soccer World Cup, featuring an exclusive assembly of the world's best national teams from each continent.

 The competition bares many similarities to the FIFA Confederations Cup in association football, with each of the six confederations of FIFA (UEFA, CONMEBOL, CONCACAF, CAF, AFC, OFC) represented by at least one nation, however is not so strict on entry requirements – those countries competing do not necessarily have to be regional champions, but nevertheless will still be one of the best performing nations from their confederation's most recent regional championship.
 The tournament hosts and reigning World Cup champions also take part, taking the total number of participants to eight.

 Samsung was the lead sponsor and presenting partner of the tournament from its inception until 2016.
 Huawei became new lead sponsors for 2017–18.
 The Dubai Sports Council (DSC) and Beach Soccer Worldwide (BSWW) organise the competition.

 Russia and Iran are the most successful teams, having won four tournaments each.
 Iran is also the current champions.